SatoMichi/Keyboard_Play/README.md

-# music_tools
+# Keyboard_Play
-Various music related tools which is based on my idea which are just come up with.
+Software enable user to play music(sound) with computer keyboard which is based on my idea just come up with.

 # Requirements
 use pip command or conda command(if you are using Anaconda)